 For approval a minimum grade of 9 is required in the practical component and a minimum grade of 9 is required in the theoretical component of the discipline.

-Obtaining frequency: minimum presence 2/3 of practical classes and mandatory delivery of all elements of practical assessment.
+Obtaining frequency: mandatory delivery of all elements of practical assessment.

 Students approved and with frequency in the practical component of the course, but who aren’t approved in the theoretical evaluation have access to a written exam.

 Students approved and with frequency in the theoretical component of the course, but who aren’t approved in the practical evaluation do NOT have access to a written exam.

 TT2 30% (in person)

 Territorial Management Instruments.